How project status reports work: 8 steps + template

 Status report example

-While a how-to guide on writing project status reports is helpful, sometimes seeing a real-life example allows you to really see what your own update could look like, right?
-We thought you might agree, so here’s a status report example you may find useful:
+While a how-to guide on writing project status reports is helpful, sometimes seeing a real-life example allows you to really see what your own update could look like.
+Here's a status report example you may find useful:

 Report name: Ebook launch